The Wonders of the Eastern Slope 2023 Edition

-October is perfect time to visit the tropics is search of special tropical birds.
+The Eastern region of Costa Rica is under good weather conditions except for occasional showers in the afternoons during the wet season, May to October.
 Many birds are active , many have come out of their hides and is when you can find rare species.

 Because there are almost unlimited birding opportunities here, our schedule is designed to maximize our birding time and get the best of this part of Costa Rica.